 Where it began

-- Timer — focused on active timing.
+- Timer — focused on active timing when you need a quick start.
 Explore Timer

-- Daily Journal — scroll back through any date.
+- Daily Journal — scroll back through previous days when you need context.
 Open the Journal

 Principles that don’t change